 The Solution?
 Try Another Platform…

-How to make a demo video?
+How to make an online teaching demo video?

 What exactly is a demo video?